-For the start studded night, Duchess of Cambridge chose an extremely elegant and beautiful look.
-Catherine was wearing a ivory Grecian-style off shoulder Alexander McQueen gown.
-To me it was her one of the best evening looks.
+For the star-studded night, Duchess of Cambridge chose an extremely elegant and beautiful look.
+Catherine was wearing an ivory Grecian-style off-shoulder Alexander McQueen gown.
+To me, it was her one of the best evenings looks.

 The gown is extremely beautiful.
 Must check the video of couple’s arrival where you will see it in motion.
 It is gorgeous.

 The design of the gown is similar to the pink gown Catherine wore in November 2018 at Prince Charles Birthday dinner hosted by the Queen at Buckingham Palace featuring a floral motif on the shoulder and ruffled detailing.

 Laura on Twitter shared the picture of this Alexander McQueen One-shoulder crinkled silk-chiffon and satin gown which has similar detailing as of Duchess’ gown.

 Duchess paired the outfit with statement earrings belonging to her late Mother-in-Law Diana, Princess of Wales.
 Thanks to Emma on Twitter for quick id.

 Earrings were actually a combination of two different pairs.
 She was wearing the upper detachable part of Diana’s earrings with another pair of pearls Diana wore.
-It looks the pearls worn by Diana in picture shown below.
+It looks the pearls worn by Diana in the picture shown below.

 Telegraph described the earrings as,